Tina Lynn Evans, Ph.D.Professor of Sustainability Studies

 - M.L.S.
 (Master of Library Science), University of Arizona

 - B.A. in English and History, University of Arizona

-I am the author of the book Occupy Education: Living and Learning Sustainability (2012, Peter Lang) and a member of the Advisory Council for the Sustainability Curriculum Consortium (SCC).
+I am the author of the book Occupy Education: Living and Learning Sustainability (2012, Peter Lang) that focuses on sustainability as a concept and practice and on effective ways to teach sustainability.

-I have served as guest editor for an issue of the Journal of Sustainability Education focused on generating and maintaining hope and agency in sustainability education.
+I also guest edited an issue of the Journal of Sustainability Education focused on generating and maintaining hope and agency in sustainability education.
 My article from that issue titled "Finding Heart: Generating and Maintaining Hope and Agency through Sustainability Education" was awarded a national research award from the Association for the Advancement of Sustainability in Higher Education (AASHE).